-- B3.3 To be eligible, Your application must: - a. nominate at least one Australian Partner Organisation; and - b. address one or more of the current Industrial Transformation Priorities. - B3.4 Your application must nominate the following named participants: - a.
+- B3.3 To be eligible, Your application must: - a. nominate at least one Australian Partner Organisation; - b. include at least 10 ICHDRs and at least one ICPD; and - c. address one or more of the current Industrial Transformation Priorities. - B3.4 Your application must nominate the following named participants: - a.
 Training Centre Director, who is an eligible CI from Your organisation; - b.
 At least one other CI from Your organisation; - c.
 At least one CI from each Other Eligible Organisation; and - d.
-At least one PI from each Partner Organisations. - B3.5 You and each Other Eligible Organisation and Partner Organisation on an application must each commit a significant contribution of cash and/or in-kind and/or other material resources to the application having regard to the total cost of the proposed Training Centre and the relative contribution of any CI(s) or PI(s) at the organisation. - B3.6 Your application must include a commitment of combined cash and in-kind contributions to the Training Centre that, along with the ARC contribution, are sufficient to support all the research projects described in the application and particularly that of the ICHDRs and ICPDs in the Training Centre. - B3.7 Training Centres are led by a Training Centre Director, and may be supported by a Centre Manager to undertake the business management, corporate governance and administrative responsibilities.
-We encourage You to carefully consider including support for a Centre Manager, to allow the Training Centre Director to prioritise the strategic, research and training leadership tasks.
-It is up to You to determine the most appropriate team for Your application. - B3.8 It is up to You to determine the most appropriate number of HDR candidates and postdoctoral researchers for your application.
+At least one PI from each Partner Organisations. - B3.5 You and each Other Eligible Organisation and Partner Organisation on an application must each commit a significant contribution of cash and/or in-kind and/or other material resources to the application having regard to the total cost of the proposed Training Centre and the relative contribution of any CI(s) or PI(s) at the organisation. - B3.6 Your application must include a commitment of combined cash and in-kind contributions to the Training Centre that, along with the ARC contribution, are sufficient to support all the research projects described in the application and particularly that of the ICHDRs and ICPDs in the Training Centre. - B3.7 Training Centres are led by a Training Centre Director, and may be supported by a Training Centre Manager to undertake the business management, corporate governance and administrative responsibilities.
+We encourage You to carefully consider including support for a Training Centre Manager, to allow the Training Centre Director to prioritise the strategic, research and training leadership tasks.
+It is up to You to determine the most appropriate team for Your application. - B3.8 Your application must include funding for at least 10 HDR candidates and at least one postdoctoral researcher.
 HDR Candidates employed by the Training Centre are 'ICHDRs'.
 Postdoctoral researchers employed by the Training Centre are 'ICPDs'.
-These candidates are not nominated as 'Named Participants' on the application.
+These candidates are not nominated as 'named participants' on the application.